An official website of the United States government

 A lock (lock ) or https:// means you’ve safely connected to the .mil website.
 Share sensitive information only on official, secure websites.

-HALAWA, Hawaii (Sept.
-17, 2024) Rear Adm.
-George Bresnihan, right, commander, Defense Logistics Agency Energy, speaks with Rear Adm.
-Marc Williams, deputy commander, Navy Closure Task Force-Red Hill (NCTF-RH), during a site visit to the Red Hill Bulk Fuel Storage Facility (RHBFSF) in Halawa, Hawaii, Sept.
-17, 2024.
+HONOLULU (Nov.
+14, 2024) Rear Adm.
+Marc Williams, deputy commander, Navy Closure Task Force-Red Hill (NCTF-RH) listens to a guest during the NCTF-RH open house at the Hokulani Community Center in Honolulu on Nov.
+14, 2024.
+NCTF-RH hosted the open house for members of the community to learn more about current and future efforts of the Red Hill Bulk Fuel Storage Facility (RHBFSF) closure, tank cleaning, and drinking water monitoring.
 Charged with the safe decommissioning of the RHBFSF, NCTF-RH was established by the Department of the Navy as a commitment to the community and the environment.
 The Navy continues to engage with the people of Hawaii, regulatory agencies, and other stakeholders as NCTF-RH works to safely and deliberately decommission the RHBFSF.
 (U.S. Navy photo by Mass Communication Specialist First Class Glenn Slaughter)

 SAFE.
 DELIBERATE.
 ENGAGED.
 COMMITTED.